Early Parliamentary General Election Act 2019

 Overview

-This bill mandates an early general election in the United Kingdom on December 12th, 2019.
-It overrides the Fixed-term Parliaments Act 2011 to set this date, impacting various legal processes linked to election timing.
+This bill sets a date for a general election in the United Kingdom.
+It overrides the Fixed-term Parliaments Act 2011 to mandate an early general election on December 12th, 2019.

 Description